Staff Profile

 Professional activities

-I am a Senior Fellow of the Higher Education Academy (HEA) and external examiner at Northumbria University (2019 to 2023).
+I am a Senior Fellow of the Higher Education Academy (HEA) and was external examiner at Northumbria University (2019 to 2023).
 I am Chair of a longstanding community charity, whilst I also coach football and cricket to children.
 I am a member of the Professional Footballers Association (PFA), the Football Association (FA) and the England and Wales Cricket Board (ECB).